cloudfoundry/korifi/README.md

 # Installation

 ## Create the root namespace
 Create your root namespace.
-The default name is `cf`, but you can override this in the configuration files for cf-k8s-controller and cf-k8s-api (see below).
+The default name is `cf`, but you can override this in the configuration files for korifi-controllers and korifi-api (see below).

 Example: `kubectl create namespace cf`

-## Configure cf-k8s-controllers
+## Configure korifi-controllers
-Configuration file for cf-k8s-controllers is at `controllers/config/base/controllersconfig/cf_k8s_controllers_config.yaml`
+Configuration file for korifi-controllers is at `controllers/config/base/controllersconfig/korifi_controllers_config.yaml`

 ### Configure kpack
 Edit the configuration file
 - (required) set the `kpackImageTag` to be the registry location you want for storing the images.
 - (optional) set the `clusterBuilderName`, if you want to use a different cluster builder with kpack.

-## Configure cf-k8s-api
+## Configure korifi-api
-Configuration file for cf-k8s-api is at `api/config/base/apiconfig/cf_k8s_api_config.yaml`
+Configuration file for korifi-api is at `api/config/base/apiconfig/korifi_api_config.yaml`

-Edit the file `api/config/base/apiconfig/cf_k8s_api_config.yaml` and set the `packageRegistryBase` field to be the registry location to which you want your source package image uploaded.
+Edit the file `api/config/base/apiconfig/korifi_api_config.yaml` and set the `packageRegistryBase` field to be the registry location to which you want your source package image uploaded.
 Edit the file `api/config/base/api_url_patch.yaml` to specify the desired URL for the deployed API.

-## Install cf-k8s-controllers and cf-k8s-api
+## Install korifi-controllers and korifi-api
-From the `cf-k8s-controllers` directory use the Makefile to deploy the controllers and API shim:
+From the `korifi` directory use the Makefile to deploy the controllers and API shim:
 ```
 make deploy
 ```